- 250 words maximum

-- The abstract and heading must be single spaced, left aligned.
+- The format for the includes 1-inch margins, keyed in 10 or 12-point font (Times or Times New Roman) abstract and heading must be single spaced, left aligned.

 - Leave a line of space after each paragraph.